We may earn income from links in this post. Please read this Disclosure for details.

 On the Scoville Pepper Index it clocks in between 200,000 to 300,000 heat units which puts in on par with habanero peppers.

 But rather than being simply scorching hot, Madame Jeanette has a sweetness that makes it especially delicious.
+You can substitute Scotch Bonnet peppers if needed.

 Where to Try Siboyo Tempera in Aruba